marten-seemann/base-drafts/draft-ietf-quic-transport.md

 used to remove packet protection.
 0-RTT and 1-RTT protected packets share a single packet number space.

-Packets protected with 0-RTT keys use a type value of 0x7C.
-The connection ID fields for a 0-RTT packet MUST match the values used in the Initial packet ({{packet-initial}}).
+Packets protected with 0-RTT keys use a type value of 0x7B.
+The connection ID fields for a 0-RTT packet MUST match the values used in the Client Initial packet ({{packet-client-initial}}).

-The client can send 0-RTT packets after receiving an Initial or Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
-Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the same Destination Connection ID for 0-RTT packets, see
+The client can send 0-RTT packets after receiving a Server Initial or Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
-{{connection-id}}.
+Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the same Destination Connection ID for 0-RTT packets, see {{connection-id}}.

 The version field for protected packets is the current QUIC version.